The Brave Soul of Virginia Rose

 by Justin Williams

-She tucked a chestnut curl behind her ear and studied the floral arrangements, caressing the elegant lilies resting peacefully in their displays.
+She tucked a chestnut curl behind her ear and examined the floral arrangements, caressing the elegant lilies resting peacefully in their displays.
 It was the daisies she admired most, though, their brave faces opened wide to the world.
 She wished she were still so brave.

 Virginia had never seen so many flowers in the church at once, and as she drifted away from her casket, she couldn’t resist pulling a handful of daisies from the spray beside it.
 They shone even brighter in her hand.
+Several flowers wilted in the display behind her; she hoped nobody would notice.

-Today felt different.
 It was still April, she was sure, but the light through the stained-glass windows shone too dim for spring, and the room had the chill of late autumn.

 And Virginia had never felt so alone.

-A steady clip-clop of hooves beat just beyond the church doors.
-Virginia listened for her mother among the rustle of mourners descending their horses and carriages.
+She began to braid another daisy into the chain as a steady clip-clop of hooves neared and came to a rest just beyond the church doors.
+Virginia listened for her mother’s voice among the rustle of mourners descending their horses and carriages.
 Then the church doors pushed open, and the black-clad crowd began its slow march inside.
-Behind them, the sky hung with a thick darkness.
-There must be a storm blowing in, she thought.
+Behind them, a thick darkness hung on the sky.
+Must be a storm blowing in, she thought.

 Virginia wished she could cheer them up.
 She wanted to tell them she was trying to be brave, that they didn’t need to worry.
-She wanted to tell them she was safe, even if she wasn’t so sure herself.
+She wanted to tell them she was safe, even if she wasn’t so sure.
 She would have said anything to see a smile on her mother’s face.

 Her mother shivered.

 “I struggle to find the words today,” he said in his exaggerated drawl.
-“Our dear Virginia Rose has passed on to God’s care, and though we know it’s to a better place she goes, saying goodbye remains a difficult task.”
+His familiar voice felt like a warm blanket in winter, a comfort for a strangely cold spring day.
+“Our dear Virginia Rose has passed on to God’s care, and though we know it’s to a better place she goes, saying goodbye remains a difficult task.
+The psalm tells us to be unafraid,” her uncle said, beginning to recite the verses, “Yea, though I walk through the valley of the shadow of death…”

+The world had darkened into a photograph negative.
+Only her house and the church had held their color.
+That was all the evidence she needed to know the rest was evil.
 Virginia crouched closer to the pew and pulled another daisy from her pocket as her uncle continued.

 Several among the mourners nodded their agreement.
 Others simply pulled out handkerchiefs and dabbed at their eyes.